polarvis/polarvis.github.io/_pages/research.md

 - Conference Panel: ‘Transnational Contestation, Visual Digital Storytelling, Affect, Polarisation, and Trust’, European International Studies Association, 5-9 September 2023, Potsdam, Germany.
 - [Stakeholder Workshop on Polarization](https://polarvis.github.io/events/): Visual Storytelling and Affective Connections on Climate Justice, 10-11 October 2024, University of Copenhagen, Denmark.

+Summary of findings:

+The movement uses rationalist, scienticist content in popularizing or educative styled visual narratives to convince European audiences in Northern Europe.
+In Italy, and in Argentinia performative styled figurative and dramatic visual storytelling is more dominant (Doerr and Langa 2024).

+The counter-movements visual content is using exaggerated, sometimes hate based gendered visual stereotypes to discredit climate advocates.
+Anti-elite images are combined with the positive self-image of the rational common man, and the strong man who does not believe the so called lies of climate scientists (Doerr and Langa 2025).
 <br />

  --------